Tapad/sbt-docker-compose/README.md

     enablePlugins(DockerComposePlugin)

 4) Define a [docker-compose.yml] (https://docs.docker.com/compose/compose-file/) file which describes your component, its dependent images and the links between them.
-   The file can be located in one of three places with the precedence order:
+This file can be located in one of three places with the precedence order:

-   - Resources directory of the project
+   - The 'resources' directory of the project as defined by the sbt 'resourceDirectory' setting.

-   - A 'docker' directory off of the root of the project
+   - A 'docker' directory off of the root of the project.

-   - In the root of the project directory
+   - In the root of the project directory.

 5) Optional: There are a number of optional Keys that can be set as well if you want to override the default settings: